Beasta2768/Final-Year-Project/Proposal.md

  - Objective 10 - Literature review

 ## Development Requirements
 I will be using React and tailwind for the front end of my web app, or use bootstrap if tailwind doesn't work.
-For the backend i plan to use node.js with axios
+For the backend I plan to use node.js with axios

 ## Methodology